-Big Tech antitrust bills pass first major hurdle in House, even as opposition grows
+Big Tech antitrust bills pass first major hurdle in House even as opposition grows

-The committee was set to debate the sixth bill Thursday morning, more than 24 hours after the markup began.
+The committee advanced the sixth bill — the one with perhaps the broadest implications for tech giants — Thursday afternoon in a tight 21 to 20 vote.
+Two Republicans joined those voting to advance the bill, while four Democrats were opposed.

 The bills, which have some bipartisan support, target the far-reaching power of Big Tech, especially Apple, Amazon, Facebook and Google.
-The committee spent the first several hours debating the two least controversial bills — a measure that would update merger filing fees, and another that deals with venues for antitrust suits brought by state attorneys general.
+The committee spent the first several hours of the hearing debating the two least controversial bills — a measure that would update merger filing fees, and another that deals with venues for antitrust suits brought by state attorneys general.

 The bills with more substantial changes passed throughout the night, including a bill to prevent tech giants from buying rising competitors; one to prohibit big tech companies from giving their own products and services preference over those from competitors; and another to make it easier to use products from different tech companies together.

-The last, and possibly most contentious, would enable federal regulators to sue to break up large tech companies when their role as operator of a platform presents an “irreconcilable conflict of interest” in their other lines of business.
+The last bill, passed Thursday afternoon, would enable federal regulators to sue to break up large tech companies when their role as operator of a platform presents an “irreconcilable conflict of interest” in their other lines of business.
 That could spell trouble especially for Amazon — which operates a major e-commerce marketplace where it also competes as a seller of its own goods — and potentially for Google — which ranks videos in its search engine while also running its own major video service, YouTube.
 (Amazon founder and CEO Jeff Bezos owns The Washington Post.)

 Big Tech is making a full-court press in lobbying lawmakers to defeat the bills, according to reporting in Gizmodo and the New York Times.
 The push is made clear in public calls from industry trade organizations and the companies themselves.

+Democrats have approached antitrust legislation by focusing on tech companies’ growing economic concentration, while Republicans have focused on their claims that tech companies have stifled conservative voices online.

+Tech companies and many trade organizations representing the industry have warned against passing the bills.

-The Times reported Apple CEO Tim Cook called House Speaker Nancy Pelosi (D-Calif.) to say the bills would harm innovation.
+House Speaker Nancy Pelosi (D-Calif.) confirmed Apple CEO Tim Cook called her to say the bills would harm innovation.
 Apple did not immediately respond to a request for comment about the call.

-Apple issued a report Wednesday morning outlining what it sees as the perils of letting consumers “sideload” apps, a process enabling apps to be downloaded on Apple products without going through the company’s App Store.
+Apple also issued a report Wednesday morning outlining what it sees as the perils of letting consumers “sideload” apps, a process enabling apps to be downloaded on iOS devices without going through the company’s App Store.
 Critics have argued that Apple’s control of the App Store, and especially its practice of taking a cut of in-app purchases, threatens smaller competitors.

-The iPhone maker also sent a Tuesday letter to the committee, saying the bills would restrict consumer choice and would not promote competition.

-Similarly, Amazon released a statement from vice president of public policy Brian Huseman saying the bills “would have significant negative effects on the hundreds of thousands of American small- and medium-sized businesses that sell in our store.”
+Similarly, Amazon released a statement before the markup from vice president of public policy Brian Huseman saying the bills “would have significant negative effects on the hundreds of thousands of American small- and medium-sized businesses that sell in our store.”

 Google’s vice president of government affairs, Mark Isakowitz, said the bills raise privacy concerns and “damage the way small businesses connect with consumers.”
 And Facebook spokesman Andy Stone said antitrust bills should “not punish successful American companies.”